borbware/unity-basics-course/gamedev/gamedesign.md

 ### Choices

+* Choices create a ***possibility space***
+* More choices $\Rightarrow$ More assets to create

 * Illusory choices / meaningful choices
-* Choices create a ***possibility space***
-* More choices / More defined assets
+  * Sometimes the [illusion of choice](https://www.gamedeveloper.com/design/illusion-of-choice-is-better-than-choice-choices-and-illusions-as-narrative-mechanics) is all you need
+    * Telltale's Walking Dead is often used as an example
+  * ...but the illusion breaks when choosing the other option and ending up with the same result

 ## Design to make the game its best possible version